m1tk4/ffmpeg-rpm/README.md

 # ffmpeg-rpm

-RPM Spec and build env Docker container to build ffmpeg5 RPM on Rocky, significantly influenced by the work done by the folks at https://rpmfusion.org/.
+RPM Spec and build env Docker container to build ffmpeg5 RPM on Rocky 8, significantly influenced by the work done by the folks at https://rpmfusion.org/.

 Includes several ffmpeg tools and few non-official patches, namely: